It’s great when a reader’s questions prompts a huge and useful blog post. I recently had this email:

 Port Stephens is a marine park where you can swim, surf and snorkel at beautiful beaches, go whale or dolphin watching, and cycle or hike.
 It’s a mecca for boating and fishing enthusiasts.

-There’s lots of family fun to be had, from organised activities to simply relaxing on a beach.
+There’s lots of fun for Port Stephen kids to be had, from organised activities to simply relaxing on a beach.

 Port Stephens is an easy 2 ½ drive from Sydney.
 Nature is the amazing draw card here, and despite some inevitable development over the last 30 years or so, it’s still beautiful.